Japan - cool places

 KurtSauer The Nihon Ki-in's Yaesu branch, located directly opposite from the Tokyo main train station, also has a playing area, and it is open on Saturdays.
 I've added the Yaesu branch below and added their hours for both locations.

 Vaughn The Yaesu branch has moved!
 I tried to go today (May 25th, 2014) but there was a sign with the new address in Yurakucho.
 The sign was, of course, in Japanese so I could not read it enough to post the new address here.
+Update: I see the address is on the Nihon Ki-in is published on their site now, I've updated the below info.

 |Branch||Nihon Ki-in Main Office|